Ross Med School Cost

 Students registered for 4 to seven 7 credits/weeks will be considered half time students and will be eligible for financial aid based on their credits/weeks.

 Students who are registered for 3 clinical credits/weeks or less per semester will also be charged based on credits/weeks and considered less than half time.

 *Students in the regular track program take 5 semesters of Foundations of Medicine and 6 semesters of clinical clerkships for a total of 11 semesters.
 Students in the accelerated track take 4 semesters of Foundations of Medicine and 6 semesters of Clinical Clerkships for a total of 10 semesters.

 **The rates represented above represents a full-time, 15 week/credit schedule each semester.
-Tuition will be prorated per clinical at a rate of$1,778.40 per credit/week and the Educational Resource Fee at $26.67 per credit/week.
-The Clinical Student Government Fee and the Student Services Fee is not subject to proration.
+Medical school tuition will be prorated per clinical at a rate of$1,778.40 per credit/week and the Educational Resource Fee at $26.67 per credit/week.
+The Clinical Sciences Student Government Fee and the Student Services Fee is not subject to proration.
 Health Insurance is billed on a periodic basis in September, January and May regardless of schedule and is not subject to proration.

 ***The Educational Technology Fee is a mandatory, one-time fee assessed for Semester 1 and is for RUSM iPad Technology Fee.

 MEDICAL SCHOOL Cost